-6 ways to help your dog get used to house guests
+6 ways to help your dog get used to house guests30 April 2023

-Whether they love them or loathe them, most dogs have developed a relationship with the local delivery person this year.
-So it’s likely a lot of our pups now think that most people that visit our homes don’t actually come into the house, but drop off presents at the door and run away.
-Now everything is changing and guests can actually come in, is your dog ready to meet and greet people once again?
+Whether they loved them or loathed them, most dogs developed a relationship with the local delivery drivers during lockdowns.
+So a lot of pups started to think that most people that visit our homes don’t actually come into the house, but drop off presents at the door and run away.
+Then everything changed and guests could actually come in again!

-This is a big change, particularly for dogs who joined their families during the pandemic, it’s completely new to them, and can potentially be a bit stressful.
-So what can you do to help them adapt?
+That was a big change, particularly for dogs who joined their families during the pandemic, it was completely new to them, and could potentially be a bit stressful.
+So what can you do to help your pup cope with house guests?

 - GET PUPPEARED - There are plenty of training classes you can do to get prepared for when visitors come calling, whether online or in-person.
 It can take time but it’s a good idea to train your dog to go and lie down in their bed when told.
 This means that when the doorbell rings, they can be told to calmly go and lie down which can hopefully diffuse a bit of the initial anxiety involved with a guest’s arrival.
 Also working on how to keep ‘down’ or ‘stay’ can be a really beneficial way to get ready for friends coming round.